coreyryanhanson/pi-share-hf/README.md

 1. add `.pi/hf-sessions/` to `.gitignore`
 2. run `pi-share-hf init` once
-3. run `pi-share-hf collect` to gather changed and new sessions, redact known secrets, filter by `--deny`, scan with TruffleHog, and run LLM review
+3. run `pi-share-hf collect` to gather changed and new sessions, redact known secrets, filter by `--deny`, scan with secretlint, and run LLM review
 4. inspect what would be uploaded with `pi-share-hf list --uploadable`, `pi-share-hf grep`, and the images folder if images are enabled
 5. reject anything you do not want published
 6. run `pi-share-hf upload`